The Iris Awards: Honoring women of achievement in Southwest Washington

 There are very few volunteer organizations in Southwest Washington that have not benefitted from McEnerny-Ogle’s energy, enthusiasm, and leadership.
 Issues particularly important to women and underrepresented groups have also been at the core of McEnerny-Ogle’s work.
 She has worked with the League of Women Voters to help educate the community on important issues and elections, and the Community Military Appreciation Committee in support of our veterans and their families.
 A Leadership Clark County graduate and alumni award winner, she has worked tirelessly to make Southwest Washington a better place to live for all its residents.

-New Legacy Award
+2016 Iris Legacy Award Recipient

 This year’s ceremony features a new award, the Legacy Award, to honor the legacy of a past Iris Award or Women of Achievement winner whose continued leadership in our community has left an enduring inspiration for others.
 Since 1985, the Iris and Women of Achievement Awards have been bestowed on more than 200 women in Southwest Washington.
-The year’s Legacy Award winner has not yet been announced.

 Attending the event: